Natural dye from your garden – beautiful, creative and easy

 Turn it down to simmer immediately and simmer for around an hour.
 Don’t let it boil or it will felt the wool.

 Not all natural dyes need to be boiled.
-Yasmin had a large pot of eucalptus leaves infusing in her kitchen, and these won’t be heated up.
+Yasmin had a large pot of eucalyptus leaves infusing in her kitchen.
+This brew won’t be heated up.

 When the wool is approximately the shade you want, lift it out of the dyeing water, and hang it up to dry.
 It will probably be paler when dry, so experiment a bit.

 I’d say the process is similar to making marmalade in terms of time and effort.
 It takes quite a long time, because of all the simmering and steeping, but for most of that time, it’s just brewing away without much interference from you.
 We were able to enjoy a delightful lunch while the dye was boiling and simmering.

 When you judge that the dye is ready, drain the dye and gently wash the wool in a very mild detergent.
 Wool doesn’t like going from one extreme of temperature to another.
 So allow it to cool a little and also wash it in warm water rather than hot or cool.
 Once any excess dye has been washed out, hang the wool or cotton up to dry.

 Plant dyeing is very low tech, and plant dyers experiment with their recipes and take notes.
 If you want to read more before starting, India Flint is the guru on natural plant dyeing.
 Start with her book Eco Colour – Botanical Dyes for Beautiful Textiles.

 The Modern Natural Dyer, A Comprehensive Guide to Dyeing Silk, Wool, Linen and Cotton at Home by Kristine Vejar is also highly rated.
 And gardeners who want to think about what to plant in their garden should enjoy Rita Buchanan’s The Weaver’s Garden.